-Preston Reid is in his first season as an assistant coach for the Northwestern women's basketball team.
-His addition was announced by head coach Joe McKeown on May 22, 2018.
+Preston Reid is in his second season as an assistant coach for the Northwestern women's basketball team.

 Reid coached at Akron for the past six seasons, spending two years as a graduate assistant before moving up to assistant coach in 2014.
 He helped lead the Zips to the MAC Tournament semifinals in 2016 and mentored Akron senior Sina King in her campaign for Mid-American Conference MVP and All-America Honorable Mention in 2015.
 During his time as an assistant, Reid's Zips made two appearances in the WNIT tournament.